Menu

 Say goodbye to boring worksheets.
 This fun, standards-aligned ELA test prep game brings teamwork, text evidence, and excitement back to review.

-Need an ELA test prep game your students will actually want to play?
 This Jeopardy-style review turns reading, writing, and language practice into a team-based game that gets everyone talking, thinking, and having fun — without losing academic rigor.
+Whether you teach 3rd or 4th grade, this is your go-to for making ELA test prep less stressful and way more engaging.

-Whether you teach 3rd or 4th grade, this game is your go-to for making ELA test prep less stressful and way more engaging.
-Let me walk you through exactly how I use it with students, what makes it so effective, and how you can set it up in minutes.
+Let me walk you through exactly how I use it, what makes it so effective, and how to set it up in minutes.

 As a former 4th grade teacher, I’ve lived the test prep struggle.
 You’re juggling standards, burned-out students, and the pressure to make sure they’re ready — without boring them to tears.